jvillega/seedbox/README.md

 **vpn-crendentials.txt** - update this file with your vpn username and password.
 This will allow us to auto login to the vpn.
 **user_filter/vpn_base.sh** - In this file update NETIF with your network interface (ex: eth0, ens18).
 Run ip addr and look for the interface grabbing the local IP.
 Update VPNUSER with the name of your linux user.

 To start the vpn run the below command.
+Starting the VPN is going to take over your console.
+I'd suggest running it in the proxmox console.
+You can also run it in the background by hitting CTRL+Z then running the command bg.
+You will may need to stop the process later.
+I'm using the first option.
 ```
-PATH_TO_DELUGE-VPN-SCRIPT/deluge_vpn.sh
-or if you are in deluge-vpn-script
+cd deluge-vpn-script
 ./deluge_vpn.sh
 ```